I love when my humble rhubarb plants spring to life.

 Quick pickling is fantastic because it doesn’t require a lot of canning equipment.
 Just a clean jar and a few simple ingredients.

 The caveat here is the fact that these have a shorter shelf life.
 They last about a month in the fridge.
-That is if they last that long.
+That is if they aren’t gobbled up quicker.

 Use these on salad or as a basic condiment on its own.